suffolklibraries/sljekyll/_recurrents/newmarket-art-for-everyone.md

 ---
 recurrent-title: "Art for everyone"
 recurrent-description: "Free sessions where anyone can have a go at sketching, chalks, collage and much more.
 Contact the library to sign up."
-recurrent-day: first Tuesday of the month - start date TBC
+recurrent-day: first Tuesday of the month
 recurrent-times: 1100-1200
 recurrent-location: newmarket-library
 recurrent-location-display-name: Newmarket Library